javasuresh91/Java8_Advance/README.txt

 		*Numerical operation like Summing,Averaging - averaging***() ,summarizing***(),summing***() and etc
-		*Grouping the Elelments - groupingBy(****) and etc *Grouping the Elelments based on conditions - partitioningBy(***)
+		*Grouping the Elelments - groupingBy(****) and etc *Grouping the Elelments based on conditions - partitioningBy(***) LocalDate
+	-Refer the EX_017_DateAPI.LocalDateAPI.java
+	-Period is a class used to manipulate the date, month and etc which is related only to the LocalDate Object -ChronoUnit also do the same operation on the LocalDate Object -For more Period and ChronoUnit Refer EX_017_DateAPI.LocalDateUsingPeriod.java LocalTime
+	-Refer the EX_017_DateAPI.LocalTimeAPI.java
+	-Duration is a class used to manipulate the Hours, mins and etc which isrealted only to the LocalTime object -ChronoUnit also do the same operation on the LocalTime Object -For more Duration and ChronoUnit Refer EX_017_DateAPI.LocalTimeUsingDuration.java LocalDateTime
+	-It is Combination of LocalTime and Localdate API with lot of Factory and overlaoded methods to perform different Operation -Refer the EX_017_DateAPI.LocalDateAndTimeAPI.java
+	-LocalDateTime.ofInstant(<Date/calendar object>,<ZoneId>) to convert the java.util.Date and java.util.Calendar object to java.Time.* object.
+	-By Converting we can extract the LocalDate and LocalTime.
+	-Refer the EX_017_DateAPI.CompatibilityOldDateAndCalender.java
+	-DateTimeFormatter is used to format the date and time as custom format -Refer the EX_017_DateAPI.DateAndTimeFormat.java ZonedDateTime
+	-Refer the EX_017_DateAPI.ZonedDateTimeAPI.java